Diversion program: Australia

 Australia has a federal system of government, in which the various states and territories have separate law enforcement agencies and judicial systems.
 There have been court diversionary programs in operation since the late 20th century.
-They take different forms, and in the 21st century usually take the form of an adjournment of a criminal case by a magistrates court while a defendant undertakes a rehabilitation program, often for substance abuse.
-Some programs may be undertaken before or after the determination of guilt, while others are only available after conviction, and before sentencing.
-They are usually only available for people with little prior contact with the justice system, and for minor offences.
+They take different forms, and in the 21st century, they usually take the form of adjourning a criminal case by a magistrates court.
+At the same time, a defendant undertakes a rehabilitation program, often for substance abuse.
+Some programs may be undertaken before or after the determination of guilt, while others are only available after conviction and before sentencing.
+They are usually only available for people with little prior contact with the justice system and for minor offenses.

 Programs include those for people with disabilities or special needs; sex workers; homeless people; or Indigenous Australians.
 Diversionary programs for Aboriginal and Torres Strait Islander people are operated by Koori Court in Victoria; Youth Koori Court in New South Wales; Aboriginal Community Court in Western Australia; and, from 2002 to 2012, Murri Court in Queensland.

 Georgia

-In the country of Georgia, diversion programs give one chance to a first-time offender juvenile to avoid a criminal record and conviction in exchange for the commitment to comply with a specific set of requirements.
-The purpose of the obligatory activities is to positively influence the offender and help him/her to become a better citizen for the society.
+In the country of Georgia, diversion programs give a first-time offender juvenile a chance to avoid a criminal record and conviction in exchange for a commitment to comply with a specific set of requirements.
+The purpose of the obligatory activities is to positively influence the offender and help them become a better citizen of society.

 A juvenile diversion and mediation program was initiated in 2010 as a pilot project to be implemented in four cities: Tbilisi, Rustavi, Batumi, and Kutaisi.
-As Andro Gigauri, a high official at the Ministry of Justice of Georgia and the author of the program anticipated, in 2011, diversion and mediation program expanded with the adoption of the Amendments to the Criminal Procedure Code of Georgia.
-Since 2013, the diversion program applies to all first-time offenders (without geographical limitations) which commit a non-violent crime, in cases of the alleged offender is up to 21 years old.
+As Andro Gigauri, a high official at the Ministry of Justice of Georgia and the author of the program, anticipated, in 2011, the diversion and mediation program expanded with the adoption of the amendments to the Criminal Procedure Code of Georgia.
+Since 2013, the diversion program applies to all first-time offenders (without geographical limitations) who commit a non-violent crime, in cases where the alleged offender is up to 21 years old.
 Since 2015, the juvenile diversion and mediation program is also regulated under the Juvenile Justice Code of Georgia.

-Between 2010–2019, more than 4,000 juveniles benefited from the diversion and mediation program in Georgia and only 9 committed a repeated crime.
+Between 2010 and 2019, more than 4,000 juveniles benefited from the diversion and mediation program in Georgia, and only nine committed a repeated crime.

-The decision on juvenile diversion is taken by the prosecutor/attorney.
-A social worker is then assigned to the case to assess the bio-psycho-social profile of the juvenile.
+The prosecuting attorney makes the decision on juvenile diversion.
+A social worker is then assigned to the case to assess the biopsychosocial profile of the juvenile.
 At the end of the assessment, the social worker recommends a set of requirements to be included in a diversion contract.
-The mediation process initiates with the victim's consent.
-A neutral/independent mediator is assigned to the case.
-The mediator's tasks are: facilitating dialogue between the offender and the victim, helping the reconciliation process and reaching an agreement on damage restitution.
+The mediation process begins with the victim's consent.
+A neutral and independent mediator is assigned to the case.
+The mediator's tasks are: facilitating dialogue between the offender and the victim; helping with the reconciliation process; and reaching an agreement on damage restitution.